NakedObjectsGroup/NakedObjectsFramework/README.md

 Naked Objects Framework
 ======================

-The current stable release of the Naked Objects Framework (NOF) is version 8.4.
-The newer version (NOF9) is now available as a Beta release  -  see below for details.
+The current stable release of the Naked Objects Framework (NOF) is version 9.0.0.

 The NOF may be used entirely as packages from the NuGet public gallery - there is no need to clone this repository.
 Indeed, building the framework from source code is quite complex and not recommended for newcomers.
-(If you really want to know how to do it, see the section 'How to build the framework from source code' in the Developer Manual.)
+(If you really to know how to do it, see the sections 'How to build the framework from source code' and/or 'Building the NOF9 client using Angular/CLI and Node Package Manager' in the Developer Manual.)

-NOF9 (beta)
-====

 NOF9  upgrades the Spa client to use the latest version of the Angular framework (which is a very substantial re-architecting of the original 'Angular 1' framework  -  now referred to as AngularJS).
-The code for this new NOF9 client exists within in the 'Spa2' project within the master branch, so it does not interfere with the existing (NOF8) Spa project.
+The code for this new NOF9 client exists within in the 'Spa2' project within the master branch.
 The NOF9 client is identical to the NOF8 client  from a user perspective, and there is no change to the programming model  -  so the two clients can co-exist, talking to the same NOF8 server via the Restful Objects API.
 However, any custom views will need to be re-written.

 The best way to explore NOF 9 initially is to download the Template project from here:

 https://github.com/NakedObjectsGroup/NakedObjectsFramework/blob/master/Template_NOF9/Template_NOF9.zip?raw=true

-and follow instructions at the start of the new NOF 9 Development Manual, downloaded from here:
+and follow instructions at the start of the NOF 9 Development Manual, downloaded from here:

 https://github.com/NakedObjectsGroup/NakedObjectsFramework/blob/master/Documentation/NOF9DeveloperManual.docx?raw=true

-NOF8 (stable release)
+NOF8 (superseded)
 ====

 NOF8  introduces a radically different user interface based on the Single Page Application (SPA) architecture.
 It uses identical domain model programming conventions as NOF7; indeed it is possible to run the NOF8 client and the NOF7 client alongside each other, as two different 'run' projects talking to the same domain model project(s).